 Inventory Count Procedure

 In a business that does not have accurate inventory records, it is necessary to periodically conduct a complete count of the inventory (known as a physical count).
 This is usually done at the end of a month, quarter, or year, to coincide with the end of a reporting period.

-As the following procedure will show, it takes a great deal of effort to complete an accurate physical inventory count, so companies to tend to limit the number of counts completed per year.
+As the following procedure will show, it takes a great deal of effort to complete an accurate physical inventory count, so companies tend to limit the number of counts completed per year.
 The steps in the process are as follows:

 - Order count tags.
 Order a sufficient number of two-part count tags for the amount of inventory expected to be counted.
 These tags should be sequentially numbered, so that they can be individually tracked as part of the counting process.